e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week6/thursday.md

 ### What did you work on yesterday?

--css for instructions page
+- css for instructions page
 ### What are your blockers?

--had trouble centering css block
+- had trouble centering css block
 ### What will you work on today?

--worked on html for timer page
+- worked on html for timer page
 ### How close are we to hitting our sprint goals?
--will be done by sprint deadline
+- will be done by sprint deadline
-_[INSERT]_

 ## <span style="color: red;">Uposhanto B.</span>

 ### What did you work on yesterday?

-Yesterday I configured our pipeline a little bit more.
+- Yesterday I configured our pipeline a little bit more.

 ### What are your blockers?

-Committments to other classes.
+- Committments to other classes.

 ### What will you work on today?

-If I have time, I'll be looking head and trying to come up with our project code design.
+- If I have time, I'll be looking head and trying to come up with our project code design.

 ### How close are we to hitting our sprint goals?

-We can probably finish.
+- We can probably finish.

 ## <span style="color: red;">Ryan B.</span>